SpaceX transports record number of 'spacecraft' in single launch | DW | 24.01.2021

 Some of the satellites onboard the Falcon 9 rocket are part of the company's Starlink project to create a global broadband internet system.
 The company has launched 800 satellites for the project, but will need to launch several thousand to complete the project.

-Scientists have raised concerns about the nimber of satellites, objects and other "space junk" clogging the area around Earth.
-SpaceX has dismissed concerns about its own projects by saying their satellites are designed to burn in Earth's atmosphere after a few years.
+Scientists have raised concerns about the number of satellites, objects and other "space junk" clogging the area around Earth.
+SpaceX has dismissed concerns about its own projects by saying their satellites are designed to burn up in Earth's atmosphere after a few years.

 rs/mm (AFP, Reuters)